zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec03.md

 ## Test procedure

-In this section and unless otherwise specified below, the term "[DNSSEC Query]" follow the specification for DNS queries as specified in [DNS Query and Response Defaults].
+In this section and unless otherwise specified below, the term "[DNSSEC Query]" follows the specification for DNS queries as specified in [DNS Query and Response Defaults].
 The handling of the DNS responses on the DNS queries follow, unless otherwise specified below, what is specified for [DNSSEC Response] in the same specification.